-The students who will be admitted to the School from the academic year 2021-2022 onwards, will receive - upon completion of their studies - a Diploma of the School of Chemical and Environmental Engineering in the direction of either "Chemical Engineering" or "Environmental Engineering" depending on the direction they will follow at the end of their 2nd year of study2.
-The choice of direction will be determined based on the students' statements of direction and if required (i.e., in the case that more than 2/3 of the students choose one of the two directions), and with performance criteria set by the University Senate.
+Students who are admitted to the School of, will receive - upon completion of their studies - a Diploma of the School of Chemical and Environmental Engineering in the direction of either "Chemical Engineering" or "Environmental Engineering" depending on the direction they will follow at the end of their 2nd year of study.
+The choice of direction is based on the students' statements of direction at the 2nd year of study and if required (i.e., in the case that more than 2/3 of the students choose one of the two directions), and with performance criteria set by the University Senate.

-Current students in the former School of Environmental Engineering (ENVENG) of the Technical University of Crete are registered in the new School of Chemical Engineering and Environmental Engineering in the direction of Advanced Semester "Environmental Engineering".
+Current students in the School of Environmental Engineering (ENVENG) of the Technical University of Crete are registered in the new School of Chemical Engineering and Environmental Engineering in the direction of Advanced Semester "Environmental Engineering".

 It is worth noting that the two diplomas offered are a single and inseparable degree of Integrated Master.
-In addition, they are equal and equivalent to the diplomas of Chemical Engineering and Environmental Engineering offered by other universities in the country and therefore have the corresponding specialization of professional rights of engineers3.
+In addition, they are equal and equivalent to the diplomas of Chemical Engineering and Environmental Engineering offered by other universities in the country and therefore have the corresponding specialization of professional rights of engineers.

-The ambition of the new School of Chemical and Environmental Engineering is to train highly qualified engineers, with skills and background to serve the modern scientific research and cuttingedge production processes in the fields of Environmental and Chemical Engineering:
+The ambition of the School of Chemical and Environmental Engineering is to train highly qualified engineers, with skills and background to serve the modern scientific research and cutting-edge production processes in the fields of Environmental and Chemical Engineering:

-- Design and development of chemical and biochemical processes. - Restructuring and readjustment of production and processing industrial facilities. - Design, construction and operation of treatment plants for liquid waste, gaseous emissions, municipal, toxic and hazardous waste. - Atmospheric pollution management, surface and groundwater pollution, systems for measuring air and water pollution, soil and groundwater remediation. - Design and implementation of management programmes for the natural and structured environment (measurement, monitoring, evaluation). - Hydraulic works studies, hydrogeology and groundwater studies and studies of water resources management. - Development and improvement of added-value chemicals and wide-range products or products for special applications.
+- Design and development of chemical and biochemical processes. - Restructuring and readjustment of production and processing industrial facilities. - Design, construction and operation of treatment plants for liquid waste, gaseous emissions, municipal, toxic and hazardous waste. - Atmospheric pollution management, surface and groundwater pollution, systems for measuring air and water pollution, soil and groundwater remediation. - Design and implementation of management programmes for the natural and structured environment (measurement, monitoring, evaluation). - Hydraulic works studies, hydrogeology and groundwater studies and studies of water resources management. - Development and improvement of added-value chemicals and wide-range products or products for special applications. - Materials/nanomaterials technology with environmental, biochemical medical and energy applications. - Sustainable exploitation of natural resources and enhanced utilization of fossil fuels/biofuels. - Production, conversion, energy saving, and development of energy cycles of minimal or zero carbon footprint.

-1 G.G.
+&lt;sup>1 G.G.
 2348/03-06-2021/vol. B'

-2article 75, §1, Law 4589/2019
+&lt;sup>2article 75, §1, Law 4589/2019

-3P.
+&lt;sup>3P.
 D. 19/2018